silphimon/webpage/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor in Statistics (RTD-B)
+role: Assistant Professor in Statistics

 # Organizations/Affiliations to show in About widget
 organizations: